type-ruby/type-ruby.github.io/docs/getting-started/editor-setup.md

 ### LSP not connecting

-- Install the LSP: `gem install t-ruby-lsp`
+- Verify `trc` is in your PATH: `which trc`
-- Check LSP path in editor configuration
+- Check if LSP mode works: `trc --lsp` (should wait for input)
-- Look at LSP server logs for errors
+- Look at editor LSP logs for errors

 ### Type checking slow

-- Disable "check on type" if too slow
-- Use "check on save" instead
+- Use "check on save" instead of real-time checking
-- Exclude `node_modules` and `vendor` directories
+- Exclude `vendor` and `node_modules` directories in `trbconfig.yml`

 ## Next Steps